mathminx/Password-Generator/README.md

 # Challenge 3 - JavaScript Password Generator

 ## Description
-I built this application to enable employees to generate strong passwords that provide greater security.
-The application creates random passwords based on criteria chosen by the employees from the options presented to them by the application..
-This app runs in the browser, and is powered by JavaScript code that I wrote, which dynamically updates HTML and CSS.
+This application was built to enable employees to generate strong passwords that provide greater security.
+The application creates random passwords based on criteria chosen by the employees from the options presented to them by the application.
+This app runs in the browser, and is powered by JavaScript code that dynamically updates HTML and CSS.
 The application utilises a responsive user interface that adapts to multiple screen sizes.

 ## Installation
 The project is deployed via GitHub Pages.